skip navigation

 Matters Under Review (MURs)

-Because the public has the right to know the outcome of any enforcement proceeding, redacted files for closed enforcement matters are made available to the public within 30 days after the parties involved have been notified that the entire matter has been closed.
+Because the public has the right to know the outcome of any enforcement proceeding, redacted files are made available to the public when the Commission’s vote to close the file becomes effective, which is 30 days (or the next business day if the 30th day falls on a weekend or a holiday) after the Commission Secretary certifies the Commission’s vote to close the case file.

 Alternative Dispute Resolution Program